franciscovillaescusa/Quijote-simulations/docs/source/odd.rst

 Quijote contains N-body simulations whose intial conditions were generated with parity-violation properties: Quijote-ODD.
 All these simulations contain :math:`512^3` dark matter particles in a periodic volume of :math:`(1~h^{-1}{\rm Gpc})^3` and share the same cosmology as the fiducial model: :math:`\Omega_{\rm m}=0.3175`, :math:`\Omega_{\rm b}=0.049`, :math:`h=0.6711`, :math:`n_s=0.9624`, :math:`\sigma_8=0.834`, :math:`w=-1`, :math:`M_\nu=0.0` eV.
 As the Quijote-PNG simulations (see :ref:`png`), these are standard N-body simulations run with initial conditions generated in a particular way.

-The video below show an example of two N-body simulations with Gaussian initial conditions (top-left) and parity-violating initial conditions (bottom-left).
+The video below shows an example of two N-body simulations with Gaussian initial conditions (top-left) and parity-violating initial conditions (bottom-left).
 The parity-violating simulation has been flipped along the x-axis to mimick the effect of a mirror in the center.
 The panels on the right show the differences between both.

 .. raw:: html